geobharat/geoserve/README.md

 ---
 ## 🤝 Contributing

 We welcome contributions!
-Read more about contributing [guidelines](CONTRIBUTING)
+Read more about contributing [guidelines](CONTRIBUTING.md)

 ---

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License](LICENSE).

 ---